libxsmm/libxsmm/documentation/libxsmm_mm.md

 Intercepted GEMMs can also build a sophisticated statistic (histogram) with LIBXSMM_VERBOSE=4 (or higher).
 The histogram displays the call sites (debug symbol name) of all intercepted GEMMs ([example](https://github.com/hfp/libxsmm/blob/master/samples/utilities/wrap/autobatch.c) above depicts an OpenMP region hosted by the main function).
 With <span>level&#160;5</span> (or higher), the histogram yields the entire content, and eventually less relevant entries are not pruned.
 An application must be built with symbols (`-g`) and export symbols similar to shared libraries (`-Wl,--export-dynamic` even when linked statically) in order to display the symbol names of where the GEMMs originated (call site).

-**NOTE**: Intercepting GEMM calls is low effort but implies overhead, which can be relatively high for small-sized problems.
+**Note**: Intercepting GEMM calls is low effort but implies overhead, which can be relatively high for small-sized problems.
 LIBXSMM's native programming interface has lower overhead and allows to amortize this overhead when using the same multiplication kernel in a consecutive fashion along with sophisticated data prefetch.

 #### Static Linkage